 THE FLEX PROGRAM

 Classical Christian Academy’s Flex Program takes its core Hybrid Program and adds a layer of flexibility sought by some 7th-12th grade students.
-This university model does several things:
+This college model does several things:

 Allows CCA families an additional layer of flexibility to work around dual-enrollment coursework; work, internship or travel sport schedules, or other schedule demands.